Booted Bantam Standards

 Carriage: Erect and strutting.

 Type: Body short and compact.
 Full and prominent breast.
-Short back, furnished with long and abundant saddle feathers.
+Short back, the sweep of the neck, back and tail forming a clear 'U' shape, furnished with long and abundant saddle feathers.
 Large, long wings, carried at the same angle as, and more or less resting on the vulture hocks.
 Large tail, full and upright; sickles a little longer than the main tail feathers and slightly curved.
 Coverts long, abundant and nicely curved.

 Head: Skull small.
 Beak rather stout, of medium length.
 Eyes bright and prominent.
-Comb single, small, firm, perfectly straight and upright, well serrated.
+Comb single, small, firm, perfectly straight and upright, well serrated, ideally with five to seven points.
 Face of fine texture, free from hairs.
-Ear - lobes small and flat, bright red.
+Ear lobes small and flat, bright red.
 Wattles small, fine and well rounded.

 Neck: Fairly short, but upright.
 Hackle feathering is full but straight, with no boule formation as seen on Barbu d'Uccles.

 Legs and feet: Thighs powerful, well feathered with strongly developed vulture hocks, consisting of long rigid feathers which almost touch the ground.
 Fairly short shanks which are heavily furnished with long and rather stiff feathers on the outer sides.
 Toes, four, straight and well spread, the outer and middle toes being very heavily feathered.

 General Characteristics: Female

 The general characteristics are similar to those of the male, allowing for the natural sexual differences.

 Type & size 25